-For teachers:
+For Teachers:

-- 1. Teachers will have access to all the relevant information. - 2.
-Teachers will receive training in implementing Academic Honesty. - 3.
-Teachers will receive one-on-one support from the IB Coordinators.
+- Teachers will have access to all the relevant information. - Teachers will receive training in implementing academic integrity. - Teachers will receive one-on-one support from the IB Coordinators (with regards to processes). - Teachers will receive one-on-one support from the librarians (with regards to content).